jfsmate/bcnc/python-selenium/README.md

 - selenium/standalone-chrome (image containing selenium, chromedriver and chrome)
 - selenium_test (image with the automation framework)

+This option has been chosen due to the incompatibility of ChromeDriver and Chrome versions.

 ## Step 1
 Download de repository.